sujalshrestha01/sujalshrestha01/README.md

 ## Hi there 👋
--i'm a Pull stack developer.
+i'm a Pull stack developer.

--just pull thing from the internet and keep it simple..
+just pull thing from the internet and keep it simple..

 <!--
 **sujalshrestha01/sujalshrestha01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.